Queen Máxima of the Netherlands

-Máxima (born Máxima Zorreguieta Cerruti; 17 May 1971) is Queen of the Netherlands as the wife of King Willem-Alexander.
+Máxima (born Máxima Zorreguieta on 17 May 1971) is Queen of the Netherlands as the wife of King Willem-Alexander.

-Argentine by birth, she worked in marketing when she met Willem-Alexander, eldest son and heir apparent of Queen Beatrix, in 1999.
+Argentine by birth, she worked in finance when she met Willem-Alexander, eldest son and heir apparent of Queen Beatrix, in 1999.
 They married in 2002, and became king and queen on the abdication of her mother-in-law on 30 April 2013.
-Máxima has promoted social integration of immigrants, LGBT rights, and financial inclusion.
+Máxima has promoted social integration of immigrants, LGBTQ rights, and financial inclusion.
 She and Willem-Alexander have three daughters, Princesses Catharina-Amalia, Alexia, and Ariane, who are first, second, and third, respectively, in the line of succession.